hemanth361/Ad-Genie_Marketing/README.md

-# Ad Genie Marketing
+# Ad Genie PR and Marketing AI
-AI-powered marketing automation and PR platform.
+A fully working AI-powered marketing and PR automation platform.